willsu/pip-private-repos-artifact-registry/README.md

 ![pip_private_ar_standard_repos](https://github.com/user-attachments/assets/a928815c-9a89-4d95-b862-1dd4cc2a4b0f)

 Note: The configuration scripts will configure the hosts to use the Python binaries located in the "/usr/lib/google-cloud-sdk/platform/bundledpythonunix/bin", which is typical of stock GCE VM images running on Google Cloud.
-Please modify that scripts to use a different Python installation if needed.
+Please modify the scripts to use a different Python installation, if needed.

 ### 1) Artifact Registry Remote Repository
 This sample solution provides scripts to pre-populate the required Python authentication helper libraries in a Standard Artifact Registry repo, install the authentication helper libaries on the private host, and configure the "pip" utility to only fetch packages from your private Artifact Registry repository.